MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-table-column.md

 ms.topic: reference
 ms.date: 10/14/2021
 ---
-# .alter-merge column docstrings
+# .alter-merge column-docstring

-Sets the `docstring` property of one or more columns of the specified table.
-Columns not explicitly set retain their existing value for this property, if they have one.
+Sets the `docstring` property for one or more columns of a specified table.
+Columns not explicitly defined will keep any previous definition for this property, if it exists.

-`DocString` is free text that you can attach to a table/function/column describing the entity.
-This string is presented in various UX settings next to the entity names.
+`DocString` is free descriptive text that you can attach to a table/function/column.
+This string is presented in various UX settings next to the entity name.

 ## Syntax